Movie Reviews

 ★ ★ ★ ★ ★

-An almost impossibly well done cinematic feat, original, ahead of its time,
+An almost impossibly well done cinematic feat, original, ahead of its time, never bettered by films in a similar vein.

 ★ ★ ★ ★ ½